PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 residual multiplication, optional Mean fan-out, and inverse terminal transposes before snapshotting; operator rewires and boundary-transpose removal update the differential index directly.

+Unquantized pseudo-Swish transpose passthrough is independently owned by `passes/swish_passthrough_layout.py`.
+The former 194-line raw helper is a thin dispatcher at its two unchanged production positions: once in the ordered activation recovery prefix and once in the no-layout-compatible late recovery.
+Both calls receive Session `LayoutState`.
+This owner is separate from the quantized Swish-QDQ phases because it recognizes the exact float or per-tensor `Logistic(x) * x` residual topology rather than Dequantize/Quantize closure.

+The resolver accepts a typed immutable INT32/INT64 permutation of rank two or higher, an exact source-to-transposed tensor view, one Logistic consumer, one residual Mul consumer in either operand order, and at least one typed inverse post adapter.
+Static shapes, independently dynamic signatures, dtype, per-tensor quantization, layout transition, provenance, unique production, consumer slots, graph order, public aliases, and every post-adapter output are proven before planning.
+Immutable operator-produced and constant sources are both supported; the source data is never transposed or mutated because Swish is elementwise and commutes with the boundary permutation.

+All post aliases collapse to one source-layout Mul output.
+Exact consumer-slot grouping preserves repeated inputs and selects a public post alias when one is present.
+If the old transposed Mul result still has a legacy consumer or is a graph output, one local adapter is inserted immediately after Mul.
+It reuses the proven pre-permutation buffer.
+The old helper instead overwrote a selected post-permutation buffer in place, which could corrupt an unrelated user when that constant was shared.

+The immutable plan records both head rewrites, every alias rewrite, metadata, public lists, adapter removals, and complete tensor/operator contracts.
+A full second resolution and preflight precede mutation.
+One differential graph index updates slots, compacts the pre/post adapters, changes the Mul output, and inserts the optional legacy adapter.
+LayoutState is updated only for surviving source-layout tensors and pruning occurs only after success.
+Graph-ordered Transpose candidates and an optional candidate-count limit replace the raw full-map unbounded fixed-point loop.

+Fifty-six focused cases cover rank-three/rank-four static and dynamic views, INT32/INT64 permutations, both Mul operand orders, one/multiple posts, repeated alias slots, a public post, immutable constant source, shared post permutation, legacy and public transposed boundaries, exact numerical equivalence, candidate limits, idempotence, GraphIndex, LayoutState, and twenty-seven transactional rejection cases.
+The focused owner, adjacent input and quantized-Swish owners, active Swish fixtures, and complete architecture suite pass together with `304 passed in 44.59s`.
+TensorFlow-blocked direct/default/`-cotof` checks pass sequentially, and YuNet reproduces all five fixed artifact hashes.

 The terminal hard-activation recovery and its immediately following optional generic Transpose cleanup share one lazy `ModelIRPassStateScope`.
 The hard